Koh Samui

 On average, November's total rainfall is 430 mm*.
 That’s almost a foot and a half of rain.
 As for how/when it chooses to dispense itself, the pattern varies year-to-year.
 It definitely can rain all day, for a number of days in a row, but that's worst-case.
 More stats?
 November is mostly cloudy, with 86% median cloud cover.

-What is there to do in November?
+What are the best things to do on Koh Samui in November?

 In many parts of the world, storm-watching is an attraction in its own right.
 On Koh Samui, forgo the heavy Gore-Tex weather gear and substitute a nice rum drink.
 Come expecting a holiday of yoga, reading, lounging, massages, long breakfasts ... long baths? ... and jigsaw puzzles.
-Doesn’t sound like the “worst time ever” to me.
+Doesn’t sound like the ‘worst time ever’ to me.

+If storms call off a beach day, there’s still lots to love.
 From a resort side, Samui is very well equipped for rain – huge umbrellas are provided, there are lots of wide overhanging roofs and thick plastic windbreaks roll down when the weather rolls in.
 Enjoy all the luscious corners of your resort or villa, including tropical outdoor living rooms and weather-proofed salas.

 As for occasional power cuts, Samui’s service industry is adept at keeping its customers happy.
 So while it might take longer to get a coconut shake (from an electric blender), it never stops the pad Thai or fried-bacon-and-egg parade (gas-powered appliances).